David Hutchinson (producer): Theatrical career

-In 2020 Selladoor announced the UK tours of Footloose The Musical and Bring It On the Musical and international tours of We Will Rock You and 9 to 5 the Musical, however due to Covid-19 all productions have been postponed to 2021.
+In 2020 Selladoor announced the UK tours of Footloose The Musical and Bring It On the Musical and international tours of We Will Rock You and 9 to 5 the Musical, however due to COVID-19 all productions have been postponed to 2021.

+In 2021, Selladoor produced the stage version of the 2001 whimsical, romantic comedy of the same name, "Amélie".
+The plot centres around a young woman who lives quietly in the world, but loudly in her head.